colyseus/docs/docs/formatting.md

 !!!
 Warning "Important"
     This is a warning

-!!!
-Tip
+!!! tip
-    This is a tip
+    this is a tip

 !!!
 Note "Server configuration"
     This is a note